mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 1. Downloading scripts and preparing working environment

-First, download the repository to your computer, unzip and then upload folder scripts to your home folder on the server using the command below.
+First, download the repository to your computer, unzip and then navigate to unzipped directory.
+Next upload the folder 'scripts' to your home folder on the server using the command below (or other solution that works on your system)

 ```
-scp -r scripts studentX@anthriscus:~
+scp -r scripts studentX@212.87.6.113:~
 ```

 In the next step create two folders and enter the folder illumina for the first part of the analysis: